-With the threat of security incidents at all all-time high, we want to ensure our clients and partners have a system in place to cope with any threats that may arise.
-Here is a step-by-step guide to follow in the event your firm suffers from a security breach.
+With the threat of security incidents at all all-time high, we want to ensure our clients and partners have plans and policies in place to cope with any threats that may arise.
+While this list is in no way comprehensive in detailing the steps necessary to combat cyber-attacks (and many steps will vary based on the unique type), here's a quick step-by-step guide to follow in the event your firm is impacted by a cybersecurity breach.

 1. Establish an Incident Response Team.